.338 Lapua Magnum: Initial development

-The .416 Rigby is an English big game cartridge designed in 1911 to accommodate 325 MPa (47,137 psi) pressures.
-One of the disadvantages of these old cartridge cases, which were intended for firing cordite charges instead of modern smokeless powder, is the thickness of the sidewall just forward of the web.
+The .416 Rigby is an English big-game cartridge designed in 1911 to accommodate 325 MPa (47,137 psi) pressures.
+One of the disadvantages of these old cartridge cases, which were intended for firing cordite charges instead of modern smokeless powder, is the thinness of the sidewall just forward of the web (the solid portion of a cartridge between the head and the bottom of the primer pocket).
 During ignition, the cartridge's base, just forward of the bolt face, is not supported.

 During the process, RAI employed Jim Bell and Brass Extrusion Labs Ltd. (B.E.L.L.) of Bensenville, Illinois, to make the .338/416 or 8.58×71 mm cartridge cases, Hornady produced bullets, and RAI built a sniper rifle under contract for the U.S. Navy.
 RAI found that the BELL cases did not fulfill the requirements, since they were modified low pressure .416 Rigby cases.
 Pressed by military deadlines, RAI looked for another case producer and contacted Lapua of Finland in 1984.
 RAI was forced to drop out of the program due to financial difficulties.
 Subsequently, Lapua of Finland put this cartridge into limited production.
-The .338/416 rifle program was later canceled when the contractors were unable to make the cartridge meet the project's velocity target of 914 m/s for a 16.2 g bullet, due to excessive pressures rupturing cartridge cases.
+The .338/416 rifle program was later canceled when the contractors were unable to meet the project's velocity target of 914 m/s for a 16.2 g bullet, due to excessive pressures rupturing cartridge cases.